 (Doing so helps us improve – thank you!)

 Increasing attention has been given to the disproportionate numbers of minorities in American prisons, especially African American detainees.
 A growing number of Americans see this as a reflection of racial bias in the criminal justice system, both in arrest policies and prosecution/conviction practices.
 Everyone wants a criminal justice system that is fair and makes our communities safer.
-Is it possible to have a discussion that explores opportunities to have our criminal justice system improve its outcomes and that acknowledges a broader complexity around this question, rather than only trying to pin in on one thing or another?
+Acknowledging the complexity of this situation, how can we work together to improve outcomes of our criminal justice system?

 Background Information:While you don’t need to be an expert on this topic, sometimes people want background information.
 Our partner, AllSides, has prepared a variety of articles reflecting multiple sides of this topic